*** 14 days

 1813 Hinman

-In honor of National Voter Registration Day, stop in to NU Votes Drop-In Hours at the Center for Civic Engagement at 1813 Hinman Ave in Evanston.
-Get 1-on-1 support with registering to vote, checking or updating your registration, or requesting an absentee ballot, and get answers to all of your voting questions.
-Bring your driver’s license or state-issued photo ID if you have one, and your social security number.
+Stop in to NU Votes Drop-In Hours at the Center for Civic Engagement at 1813 Hinman Ave in Evanston.
+Get 1-on-1 support with registering to vote, checking or updating your voter registration (to your campus/local address or a permanent address anywhere in the U.S.), requesting an absentee ballot to vote by mail, and more.
+Plus get answers to all of your voting questions.
+Bring your current address, a driver’s license or state-issued photo ID if you have one, and your social security number.

 12pm–4pm

-Visit the NU Votes Voter Services Station in person for support with early or mail-in voting.
+Visit NU Votes’ Voter Services Station for support with early or mail-in voting.
 Pick up stamps to mail your ballot, access copying and notary services, and get answers to all of your last minute voting questions.
-NU Votes Ambassadors will lead walking trips to the Evanston Civic Center every half hour for early voting or mail ballot drop offs.
-If you still need to register and vote in Evanston, bring two forms of ID (proof of identity and proof of address).
+Toward the end of the week, NU Votes will also be offering a Voter Van to the Evanston Civic Center for early voting or mail ballot drop off (stay tuned for details).

 • Voter Van